cao5zy/Managed_Deploy/BANYAN_COMMANDS.md

 ```
 banyan build -p project1 -c dev --build-gate
 ```
 This command will put all of the microservices behind the authentication layer.
 But sometimes, it is required to get some microservcies public.
+The logs of `microservice-gate` is at `[deploy folder]/.microservice_gate/logs`.

 ```
 banyan build -p project1 -c dev --build-gate --noauth=project2
 ```